 Community Garden Grants

-In August 2017, the ACT Government offered a third round of Community Gardens Grants.
-Funding was provided to projects that supported community gardens across Canberra, meeting one or more of the following priorities:
+The Community Gardens Grants Program provides funding to support the development and expansion of community gardens across Canberra, meeting one or more of the following priorities:

 - have a high level of community support, including volunteers and sponsorship.